cappetta/SecDevOps-Toolkit/README.md

 create a reproducible & automated application / infrastructure environment.

-The goal of this toolbox is to provide any individual with a framework to get started implementing the use of these tools for use-cases which benefit them.
+The goal of this toolbox is to provide the community with a framework which requires a simple configuration to use of these tools for maximum benefit.

 # Tools in the ToolBox (Install Pre-req's)
 The tools directly below require you install them on your target system(s)